Book Talks, Author Presentations, and Readings in CLERC

-Responsibility for marketing and promotion of CLERC events will be planned and shared amongst partners organizing events and will utilize COCC's College Relations Department as appropriate.
+Responsibility for marketing and promotion of CLERC events will be planned and shared amongst partners organizing events and will utilize COCC's Marketing and Public Relations department as appropriate.
 Events will be promoted via Barber Library's webpages as well as other promotion vehicles.

 Concerns about CLERC events will be routed to the Barber Library Director, Tina Hovekamp, and then to the CLERC advisory committee and/or Barber Library's Collection Development and Acquisitions Librarian, Cat Finney.